Article I: Name

 - Student Representative-Elect: The Student Representative-Elect (SRE) will be present at the meetings of the Executive Committee.
-The SRE will support the mission of the HNS Student Association and assist the SR. The SRE is a voting member of the Board of Directors, and contributes student perspective and opinion.
+The SRE will support the mission of the HNS Student Association and assist the SR. The SRE is a non-voting member of the Board of Directors, and contributes student perspective and opinion.

 Section 6.
 Compensation

 Officers of the Executive Committee shall receive NO compensation from HNS for their services, including honorariums.
 This provision shall not, however, prevent an officer to be reimbursed for reasonable costs and expenses incurred in connection with performance of his/her duties as Officer, as approved in advanced by the Executive Committee.
 The Secretary/Treasurer will be allowed to hire clerical assistance as deemed necessary by him or her for the effective execution of the business of the Society.
 Any hiring of clerical assistance will require approval by majority vote from the Executive Committee.

 No Officer of the association shall deal with him/herself or any other Officer in a manner which represents a conflict or potential conflict with the interests of the association.
 Officers may recuse themselves from voting or any discussions that may cause a potential conflict of interest.
 Conflict of Interests statements will be gathered by the Secretary at the start of a calendar year.
 These statements are reviewed and approved by the Members of the Executive Committee, or at the first Executive Meeting or conference call thereafter.